Writing an Equine CV/Curriculum Vitae/Resume

 Why does it matter so much?

 When writing an EQUINE CV it is worth saying (because lots of people seeking horsey jobs have also worked outside of the equine industry), your CV needs to include equine AND non-equine employment, even voluntary work needs to be included.
-Your CV provides information to those reading it which (hopefully) provides information demonstrating logical moves and progression within your working life and your total ’employment history’ tells us about this.
+Your CV provides information to those reading it which (hopefully) demonstrates logical moves and progression within your working life.

 Looking for Work with Horses: Getting Started – your Jobseekers Profile explains the consequences of not making time to complete your Jobseekers Profile, so you may think that with a detailed, inviting Jobseekers Profile you have no need for an equine CV – but you’d be wrong.
 In your Jobseekers Profile you aren’t going to list all of your education, qualifications and employment history, so your CV provides this information without you having to type it all out again.
 Please note, writing an equine CV is not an alternative to a properly completed Jobseekers Profile, it is an enhancement to it.